StevenMunich/3d_Model_Flight_Sim/README.md

 1. No bounds are set(altitude can be negative, it can "go forward" forever, etc)

 2. Options for movement
-A. Use Camera to Follow the Plane
+A. Use Camera to Follow the 3d object
-B. Move enviorment around plane
+B. Move enviorment around 3d object

 3. Right-Left-Up-Down have placeholders that rotate the model.